nonetallt/jinitialize-core/readme.md

 * procedure
     * when plugin is not found, use composer search to suggest packages to install

-* DOC: recommendsExecuting
-* DOC: requiresExecuting
-* DOC: belongsToProcess

 ## jinitialize-plugin

-* DOC: runProcedure, runCommandAsProcedure
+* DOC: reserved names: core, test, show list of others?
 * DOC: recommend documentation on imported and exported variables
 * DOC: recommend display which module value comes from when using imported values
 * autogenerate procedures command?